jasonsychau/graphql-w-persistent/README.md

 ### News Posts

+**2019-08-09 -** If there's anybody who wouldn't mind writing a reference letter about me for my contributions, I'd greatly appreciate it.
+I'm also going to soon release another bug fix and additions...thanks!

 **2019-07-21 -** [Here's](https://medium.com/@jasonsychau/add-graphql-interface-to-your-pre-existing-mysql-postgresql-database-ce1e52214c3c) my Medium article to describe the combination of this package with AWS Lambda to have a language agnostic integration of a GraphQL database.

 **2019-06-18 -** Version 0.4.0.0 is supporting inline fragments and comments.